Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Abstract

 \section{Abstract}

-Achieving physically consistent image editing remains a significant challenge in computer vision.
+{Achieving physically consistent image editing remains a significant challenge in computer vision.
 Existing image editing methods typically rely on neural networks, which struggle to accurately handle shadows and refractions.
 Conversely, physics-based inverse rendering often requires multi-view optimization, limiting its practicality in single-image scenarios.
-In this paper, we propose \textbf{Materialist}, a method combining a learning-based approach with physically based progressive differentiable rendering.
-Given an image, our method leverages neural networks to predict initial material properties.
-Progressive differentiable rendering is then used to optimize the environment map and refine the material properties with the goal of closely matching the rendered result to the input image.
-Our approach enables a range of applications, including material editing, object insertion, and relighting, while also introducing an effective method for editing material transparency without requiring full scene geometry.
-Furthermore, Our envmap estimation method also achieves state-of-the-art performance, further enhancing the accuracy of image editing task.
-Experiments demonstrate strong performance across synthetic and real-world datasets, excelling even on challenging out-of-domain images.
+In this paper, we propose \textbf{Materialist}, a neural-initialized physically based rendering pipeline for single-image inverse rendering.
+Unlike previous hybrid methods that use physics to guide neural generation, our method leverages neural networks to predict initial material properties, which are then rigorously optimized via progressive differentiable rendering.
+Our approach enables a range of applications, including material editing, object insertion, and relighting, while also introducing an effective method for editing material transparency via ray-traced refraction without requiring full scene geometry.
+Furthermore, our envmap estimation method also achieves competitive performance, further enhancing the accuracy of image editing task.
+Experiments demonstrate strong performance across synthetic and real-world datasets, excelling even on challenging out-of-domain images.}